Fateh Singh Rathore: Conservation work

 He loved the forest service, and grew very interested in conservation.
 He was posted as a game warden at Sariska when there were still tigers there.
 He worked at Mount Abu Game Reserve between 1963 and 1970.
 Rathore was posted in 1971 as game warden in Ranthambhore.
 The area of RNP, though degraded, still existed as a forest because it was the game reserve of the royal family of Jaipur.
 He was sent to the Wildlife Institute of India for training, in the first batch of forest officers to be trained there in 1969.
 While there he showed a greater aptitude for field work and was not too interested in theory.
-He fared well there and his guru, S. R. Choudhury, recognized his potential.
+He fared well there and his guru, S. R. Choudhury, recognised his potential.

 "Project Tiger"

 Project Tiger (PT) was started in 1973 at the instance of Indira Gandhi, who was very concerned about the fact that the number of wild tigers was reducing because of hunting.
 Hunting was banned from then on, and 9 reserves were selected under PT.
 Ranthambhore was one of them.
 Rathore was sent there as the Assistant Field Director, but was given a free hand by his senior.

 At that time, the area looked very different.
 There were wheat fields where Padam Talao now stands – there had been an artificially created lake there, which the villagers had drained for their agriculture, and he restored the lake along with Raj Bagh and Malik Talao.
 16 villages dotted the whole area, with no roads connecting them with each other.
 The villagers lived in extreme poverty and deprivation, with no health care or educational facilities.
 The vegetation had all been eaten by domestic cattle.
 There were wild animals around, but they emerged mostly at night and were rarely seen.

-Rathore went about carving roads through the area, patrolling it regularly, and realized that the villages needed to be moved out if the tigers were to have any chance of flourishing.
+Rathore went about carving roads through the area, patrolling it regularly, and realised that the villages needed to be moved out if the tigers were to have any chance of flourishing.
 It required a huge amount of tact and patience to convince people to leave their homes, and Rathore frequently found himself crying along with the villagers.
 He managed to convince a young schoolteacher about the benefits of moving to another location, making him his wife's rakhi brother.
 The villagers were given a good compensation package, and finally moved to a newly established village called Kailashpuri which had a health centre and a school, and better agricultural land outside the park.